DjangoForAll/Django-Course/Level_1/Content/1__Introduction_to_VCS/3_introduction_to_git.md

 Assuming the same example as the section above, we'll see how git would have helped in your group project.

-Let's assume for now that just alone is working on this project, and you wanted to track the changes you made to your report as you complete it,
+Let's assume for now that just alone is working on this project, and you wanted to track the changes you made to your report as you complete it.

-To start with let's create a new folder called `learning-git` , you can create this folder wherever you want.
+To start with let's create a new folder called `learning-git`, you can create this folder wherever you want.

-now that you have your folder created, open up a terminal/command prompt and navigate to your current directory, once you are inside your newly created folder run the following command.
+Now that you have your folder created, open up a terminal/command prompt and navigate to your current directory, once you are inside your newly created folder run the following command.

 ```git
 git init